Call for Papers: Constitutional History: Comparative Perspectives

-Scholars interested in presenting a paper at the conference should e-mail a title and summary of the proposed paper along with a CV to Professor Jason Mazzone at mazzonej[@]illinois.edu.
-Proposals received by July 1, 2017, will receive priority.
-After that date, submitted proposals will be considered only if space remains.
+Scholars interested in presenting a paper at the conference should first e-mail a title and summary of the proposed paper along with a CV to Professor Jason Mazzone at mazzonej[@]illinois.edu.
+There is no word limit for the proposals but proposals in the range of 500-1,000 words are typical.
+Proposals received by December 15, 2018 will receive priority.
+After that date, submitted proposals will be considered if space remains.

 Conference participants are responsible for their own travel and accommodation expenses.